 The African-American Women's Society (AAWS) is an organization that works to increase awareness of important issues that affect African American women on Tulane’s campus.
 The organization nurtures development and encourages involvement.
 The women of AAWS pride themselves on leadership, encourage initiative, promote sisterhood, and provide a home for women of color with similar interests.
-For more information, please contact the current President, Chininso Emetuche at email@example.com.

 Alpha Lambda Delta (ALD) is a national honor society that recognizes first-year students who attain a 3.5 GPA and are in the top 20% of their class during their first semester of college.
 The Newcomb chapter is involved with several service projects on and around campus, and also organizes fun off-campus activities for ALD members like attending the New Orleans School of Cooking and Rock ’n Bowl.
 For more information, check out the ALD website.
 For questions, please contact the current President, Megha Singh at firstname.lastname@example.org.

 Global Health Leaders Across Multicultural Women (GLAM) is an organization started in 2012 whose purpose is to create a sustainable network of undergraduate students to enhance and encourage leadership development for multicultural women who are interested in working in public health or health policy fields.
 The goal is to build pre-professional skills and create opportunities for career and leadership paths.
 The intersection of women, race/ethnicity, and public health is important because there are many health issues unique to women that are caused by social disparities.
 With our own backgrounds and new understanding of other backgrounds, we can be better public health leaders in our communities.
-For more information about what we do and to get involved, please contact Julia Chen at email@example.com or firstname.lastname@example.org.
+For more information about what we do and to get involved, please contact Emily Cardinas at firstname.lastname@example.org or email@example.com.
 You can also join our Facebook group.

 Her Campus Tulane (http://www.hercampus.com/tulane) is an online magazine for college women that individualizes its content college-by-college by establishing My Campus branches at schools across the country.
 With content on Style, Health, Love, DormLife, Career, and World, supplemented by campus-specific content, Her Campus Tulane specializes in the Tulane experience and is written and managed entirely by Tulane students.
-For more information please contact the current Editors, Briah Fischer at email@example.com or Joellen Johnson at firstname.lastname@example.org

 Newcomb Senate serves as the liaison between the past and present Newcomb student body of Tulane University.
 The organization preserves Newcomb traditions as they support the current vision of the Newcomb College Institute while seeking to incorporate new traditions that promote strength and growth.
 In addition, Newcomb Senate promotes Newcomb spirit and active engagement in Newcomb Programs.
 Newcomb Senate works to support all women on campus and to illuminate issues that women face within University Student government.
 All undergraduate women are encouraged to participate in Newcomb Senate by attending monthly Town Hall Meetings and joining committees.
 Elections for upperclassmen positions are held in the spring semester, and two freshmen representatives are elected at the beginning of the fall semester.
-For more information, please contact the 2012-2013 President, Kelsey Chan-Chin, at firstname.lastname@example.org.
+For more information, please contact the 2013-2014 President, Amy Mills at email@example.com.

 Women in Business, started in 2011, for women interested in pursuing careers in professional business fields, regardless of academic major.
 Their meetings and events strive to increase students’ interview and networking skills, while allowing them to develop relationships with distinguished professionals and faculty members.
-For more information contact our President, Hayley Tilton, email@example.com.